Crazy Bitches: Production

 Shooting for the movie took place at Great Spirits Ranch, nestled in the mountains of Malibu.

 Reception

 The film had its world premiere took place image June 26, 2014, during the Frameline Film Festival.
 The reviews for the film were mostly negative.

 The movie won an award for the Best Ensemble Cast at QCinema's QAwards.
 The movie was nominated for Best Screenplay Award and Nayo Wallace was nominated for Best Supporting Actress Award at the Macabre Faire Film Festival.
 It was also nominated for the Best Film Award at the Fantasporto Film Festival.

+Critical responses varied.
+Andrew Marshall of Starburst described the film as relatively low-key for a slasher and wrote that its focus on female relationships gave it a perspective often missing from the genre.
+Kim Hoffman of AfterEllen praised the film's whodunit structure and ensemble of LGBT performers, while Brent Simon of ShockYa criticized the film as a tonal misfire.

 Web series format and season two

 The movie went on to be recut as season one of a web series and a new season two was produced.
 Returning cast members played new parts.
 Season two was filmed on location at the Klentner Ranch, California.

 Both seasons of these short episodes were released in 2019.